rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-external-secrets.md

         - key: gitlab-pat
     ```

-    > Dont change target.name because the secret is being referenced by tekton SA.
+    > Dont change target.name because the secret is being referenced by Tekton SA.

     A secret with the `spec.target.name` from External Secret yaml will be created in build namespace.

-4. Navigate to Secrets under Workloads, you will find gitlab-pat present.
+4. Navigate to Secrets under Workloads, you will find `gitlab-pat` present.

     ![external-secret-secret](./images/external-secret-secret.png)